Advertiser Disclosure

 Hartsfield-Jackson Atlanta International Airport domestic terminal.
 Image Credit: Hartsfield-Jackson Atlanta International Airport

-The domestic terminal is split into north and south, with Delta solely occupying the south area of the terminal, and the north serving other airlines.
-Ticketing and baggage claim is all on the same level and there’s a good selection of shops and restaurants before you reach the security checkpoint.
-Eligible service members may use the USO Lounge on the mezzanine level where there is also a restaurant for all passengers.
+The domestic terminal is split into north and south areas, with Delta solely occupying the south area and the north serving other airlines.
+Ticketing and baggage claim are all on the same level, and there’s a good selection of shops and restaurants before you reach the security checkpoint.
+Eligible service members may use the USO Lounge on the mezzanine, which also features a restaurant for all passengers.
+The Plane Train station is on the lower level for travel to the departure concourses and the International Terminal.

 Concourse T